bugcrowd/templates/submissions/description/insecure_data_transport/executable_download/secure_integrity_check/template.md

-# Executable File Download with Secure Integrity Check

-## Overview of the Vulnerability

 Risk levels for an application are raised when executable files are able to be downloaded as it increases the chances of malicious files downloaded and executing in the system, or on an end user’s device.
 An executable file can be downloaded within this application without encryption, enabling an attacker to observe the contents of the downloaded file through a network sniffing or Person-in-the-Middle (PitM) attack.
 If the downloaded file contains sensitive information, the attacker could use this to perform further attacks on the application or impersonate a user.

 ## Business Impact